Tax Strategy

 3. External advisers

-Where there is uncertainty or complexity, external tax advice is sought from third party advisers and by doing this Longulf seeks to minimise and manage any potential tax risks.
+Where there is uncertainty or complexity, external tax advice is sought from third-party advisers, and by doing this, Longulf seeks to minimise and manage any potential tax risks.

 4. Attitude to tax planning

-Longulf has a strong commercial focus and as part of its duty to its stakeholders to control unnecessary costs, the Group utilises tax reliefs and allowances available in the manner in which intended by the tax authorities and statute.
+Longulf has a strong commercial focus, and as part of its duty to its stakeholders to control unnecessary costs, the Group utilises tax reliefs and allowances available in the manner intended by the tax authorities and statute.
 Longulf maintains a conservative approach to tax and does not engage in any artificial tax arrangements and comply with all relevant tax laws, rules, regulations, reporting and disclosure requirements.

 5. Risk management and governance